myyim/SVM_weight_constraints/README.md

 # More general SVM with optional bias and weight constraints
 svm_standard performs the standard SVM using sklearn package. svm_qp implements the more general SVM with optional bias and weight constraints.
 Examples are given for illustration.

+# Contact
+I have written some notes on the implementation of SVMs with constraints.
+The notes can be shared upon request (manyi.yim@gmail.com).

 # License
 This project is licensed under the MIT License.